ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 The timeout duration is defined in the [`_timeoutLengthInSeconds`](https://github.com/LittleGreenViper/ITCB/blob/9237ba70ba2cc074fdc19bca52aecf44176e66b6/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L116) constant.

-So the first thing that we do, when we send a question, is establish a 1-second timeout.
+So the first thing that we do, when we send a question, is establish a 1-second, "one-shot" timeout.
 When we are notified that the question was successfully asked, the timeout is invalidated, and set to `nil`.

 ##### We Need to Stash Our Question Until We Know It Was Asked, and the Peripheral is Ready to Answer